currents-dev/cypress-debugger/README.md

 ## Usage

-Start running the tests with the following command:
+Configure the plugin as documented above.
+Use the `callback` function to fetch the location of the replay file you can open in the player.
+Get the test execution information from the `dump` directory, relative to the cypress configuration file.

+Analyze the information using the debugger web app.

+### Chore / Chromium

 ```sh
 npx cypress run --chrome
 ```

-To run the plugin with the Electron app you need to set the remote-debugging-port launch argument:
+### Electron

+Set the `remote-debugging-port` via `ELECTRON_EXTRA_LAUNCH_ARGS` environment variable:

 ```sh
 ELECTRON_EXTRA_LAUNCH_ARGS=--remote-debugging-port=9222 npx cypress run --browser electron
 ```

-Get the test execution information from the `dump` directory, relative to the cypress configuation file.

-Analyze the information using the debugger web app.

 ## Example